 Finally, another photo taken recently in Marble Arch cave, was one of twelve winning shots that will feature in the Geological Society of London’s 2016 calendar.
 A news article about this was featured on the BBC the GSL‘s websites.

-All this would not have been possible without the constant help I receive from the caving community, most especially Michal Spigiel and the the good folk at Breifne Caving Club.
+All this would not have been possible without the constant help I receive from the caving community.
 Heres to another year of more of the same!